FIRST Tech Challenge: Judging

 Besides matches, teams can advance through awards, which the judges give at the end of competition day.
-Teams are required to submit an engineering notebook in order to be considered for all judged awards.
-Before matches begin, teams are required to do a formal interview with the judges.
+Teams are required to submit an engineering notebook and/or engineering portfolio in order to be considered for some judged awards.
+Before matches begin, teams are required to do a structured interview with the judges.
 Throughout the day, judges can and will observe the matches and conduct pit interviews with teams.
 After the end of matches, judges deliberate and discuss about the awards, and at the awards ceremony, judges present the awards.
 Winner and finalist teams with awards such as the Inspire Award can advance depending on the number of allowed advancements by the qualifier.

 Gracious Professionalism

 The core value that FIRST Tech Challenge promotes is embodied in the phrase "Gracious Professionalism."
 Showing gracious professionalism can be done in many ways, from helping another team, to simply having fun at competitions.
-The definition of this phrase is completely up to the person which is why it is one of the most important aspects of FTC.
+It means making sure every team has an equal opportunity, and that no one is left behind.

 Events

 Official FTC events are Qualifying or Championship Tournaments; unofficial events are Scrimmage Tournaments.
-Based on their performance in their Regional/State Championships (US) teams are invited to one of the World Championship based on predetermined advancement criteria.
+Based on their performance in their Regional/State Championships (US) teams were invited to one of the World Championship based on predetermined advancement criteria.
 Winners of Qualifying Tournaments are invited to Championship Tournaments and until 2017-18 winners of Championship tournaments were then invited to Super-Regional Tournaments.
-After the winning alliances of the two championships are declared, they are invited to participate in the Festival of Champions in Manchester, New Hampshire to determine the FTC World Champion.
+After the winning alliances of the two championships were declared, they were invited to participate in the Festival of Champions in Manchester, New Hampshire to determine the FTC World Champion.
 On January 10, 2018, FTC announced that Super-Regionals will be abolished after the 2017–2018 season.
-Due to this, the number of FTC teams that attend each World Championship will be increased from 128 to 160 starting in 2019.
+Due to this, the number of FTC teams that attend each World Championship was increased from 128 to 160 starting in 2019.
+In the 2021-2022 season and onwards, only 1 World Championship is held in Houston.
+As of 2025, this event hosts 256 teams.

-Teams advance from one level of competition to the next based on the advancement criteria laid out in the first part of that year's Game Manual.
+Teams advance from one level of competition to the next based on the advancement criteria laid out in that year's Competition Manual.
 The Advancement criteria were changed for the 2015–2016 season to add criteria 7 "Winning Alliance, 2nd Team selected" and 13 "Finalist Alliance, 2nd Team selected," shifting the successive criteria down one position.
+In the 2025-2026 season, the advancement criteria was completely redone to benefit all-around teams.